 Little Nunzio observed the message of muscle early on.
 One afternoon two Franciscans from Saint Anthony’s School were out on the sidewalk beating the crap out of kid who had given some lip to the nuns.
 Brown sleeves rolled up, cowls tossed back like marathon runners, the brothers took turns pounding sweet Jesus out of their unmotivated scholar.
 It was a sunny day.
 The kid lost a tooth and some blood.
 The message was clear: muscle trumps persuasion all to hell.
 At age five, Nunzio Calabrese started lifting weights.

 By puberty the Moose was a pigeon fancier.
 His dream of flight, genesis and exodus, was to breathe free from the stench and noise at street level.
 Genesis, the consuming need to escape.
-Exodus, the freedom afforded by watching and controlling the birds.
+Exodus, the freedom afforded by watching and controlling his birds.
 Escape took many forms.
 As soon as the Moose got up the money he got wheels, starting with a bicycle.

 Rooftop space was at a premium for chicken wire coops.
 With the right connections the coops were free for the asking.
 It all depended who you knew or who owed you.
 Or who was intimidated by you.
 The Moose learned early that his size was usually threat enough.
 Size and a silence punctuated by grunts and the menacing lift of a single eyebrow.